 No wonder people love the Frenchie breed so much; they are affectionate with charming personalities and their small bodies make them ideal for small space living.
 England provided the foundation for our modern Frenchie: the old bulldog.
 Breeders in France developed the smaller bulldogs into a distinctly “French” type and American breeders set the standard that prescribed the all-important “bat ears.”
 We begin with the bulldog in England, where so many of our AKC breeds originated.
 The ancestral type was not our modern bulldog but the bulldog of 150-200 years ago: a strong, athletic dog, high on leg, and capable of being used in that barbarous activity called “bull-baiting.”
 The popularity of these little dogs spread from Normandy to Paris and soon the English breeders had a lively trade, exporting small bulldogs to France where they began to be called Bouledogues Français.
 Most of the British wanted nothing to do with these French bulldogs so it was the French who were guardians of the breed until later in the 19th century.
 Society ladies first exhibited Frenchies in 1896 at Westminster and a Frenchie was featured on the cover of the 1897 Westminster catalog even though it was not yet an approved AKC breed.

-According to the American Kennel Club, the breed ranks sixth in popularity among all dog breeds in the United States.
+According to the American Kennel Club, the breed ranks fourth in popularity among all dog breeds in the United States in 2019.
 There is a growing popularity in people interested in a smaller version of the French Bulldog – the “mini Frenchie” Average lifespan of 10-12 years.

 When it comes to the French Bulldog temperament, this dog has a giant personality in a small doggy body.
 Frenchies live for human companionship.
 They are pretty chill dogs.
 When trained they behave themself well around new people and new animals alike.
 They are a smart charmer who knows how to work their magic to get the most amount of love in the room.
 The French bulldog is an independent thinker and possesses a stubborn nature.
 You should, therefore, never tolerate or reward unwanted behaviors.
 It is vital that you show the dog good leadership and always be in control in case of any bad behavior.